BenHowkins/html-css-project/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, Kindle Fire Tablets, iPhone 12 and Huawei Pro30.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Issues Arose During Testing

+-   On smaller devices such as Tablets and Smartphone some people experienced some of the images being streched and looking slightly distorted.
+This was due to me not recalculating percentage differences for new div and container sizes for smaller images, so once I recalculated the issue was resolved.
+-   Also on some smaller devices in particular iphones some people experienced having the footer links inside the "Is Ice Hockey Popular?" section of the "Home" page.
+This was due to the "key-info" container being slightly too small for the screen size of the iphone and was fixed by increasing the container's size.

 ### Known Bugs